Breast enlargement, or augmentation mammoplasty, enhances the body contour of a woman who is unhappy with her small breast size.

 As a woman ages, so does her breast.
 With time, the breast may hang off an encapsulated implant, the implant size may no longer be preferred, or the implant may have a deflation or leak.
 Breast augmentation revision surgery may be an opportunity to address the problem.

-To schedule a consultation or for more Breast Cosmetic information, please visit our contact page or call our office at 208.377.9515.
+To schedule a consultation or for more Breast Augmentation information, please visit our contact page or call our office at 208.377.9515.